orbtl-ai/ml-md-api/README.md

 git clone https://github.com/orbtl-ai/md-ml-api.git
 ```

+3. **NOTE: Optional Step for GPU-accelerated hardware:** If your system has a Graphics Processing Unit (GPU) this information needs to be passed to the app before running the final installation step below.
+To pass your GPU information, open the ```docker-compose.yml``` file and remove the leading '#' symbol on lines 8-13 to make those lines active.

-3. From the repo directory, run a [docker compose](https://docs.docker.com/compose/) command to build, configure, and run the ML/MD API backend server:
+From the repo directory, run a [docker compose](https://docs.docker.com/compose/) command to build, configure, and run the ML/MD API backend server:

 ```
 docker-compose up
 ```

-> **NOTE:** If your system has a Graphics Processing Unit (GPU) this information needs to be passed to the app during the docker compose step.
-To do this, open the ```docker-compose.yml``` file and remove the leading '#' symbol on lines 8-13 to make those lines active.

 ## Access the app